-The Adobe Acrobat XI Family includes desktop products, mobile apps, and online services.
+The Acrobat XI Family includes desktop products, mobile apps, and online services.

 Desktop products for Mac OS:

 See the Acrobat XI product comparison to discover the best product for your needs.

 Both Acrobat XI Pro and Acrobat XI Standard let you turn existing paper or digital forms into fillable PDF forms.
 You can distribute these forms using the Acrobat Tracker, which compiles a table of form responses and, if desired, a PDF file of all completed forms.